JiashuLiang/COACH/README.md

 COACH is a script-first workflow for training the COACH exchange-correlation functional from precomputed reaction data.

-## Validation Status

-The original COACH workflow used Q-Chem.
-The PySCF-based path in this repository replaces that original route, but it has not been validated as extensively as the earlier implementation.
-Treat generated data and fitted models as research artifacts that should be checked carefully before downstream use.

 ## Supported Workflow

 The maintained baseline pipeline is: